Steve Scalise: LGBT rights

-Scalise rejects the scientific consensus on climate change.
-He has on multiple occasions falsely claimed that the scientific community used to accept notions of global cooling.

-Other events
+One Big Beautiful Bill Act

+Scalise voted for the One Big Beautiful Bill Act which extended many tax cuts from the Tax Cuts and Jobs Act which Scalise also voted for.

+Public media

+Scalise sponsored the Rescissions Act of 2025.

+Veterans

+Scalise voted against the Honoring our PACT Act of 2022.

+Controversies

 Speech at white nationalist convention

 In 2002, Scalise was a speaker at a convention for the European-American Unity and Rights Organization (EURO), a group which was founded by David Duke.
 This became known in 2014 after political blogger Lamar White, Jr. uncovered anonymous comments from 2002 on Stormfront, a white supremacist website, which made reference to Scalise as a 2002 speaker at the convention.
 Scalise confirmed that he had spoken at the EURO conference in 2002 and stated at the time he did not know of the "racist nature of the group".
 Scalise said he spoke about state tax legislation and that EURO was "one of the many groups that I spoke to regarding this critical legislation," further stating that this is a group "whose views I wholeheartedly condemn."
 Scalise apologized for speaking to the group, saying, "It was a mistake I regret, and I emphatically oppose the divisive racial and religious views groups like these hold."
 After Scalise's attendance at the conference was publicized in 2014, journalist Stephanie Grace alleged that Scalise had once called himself "David Duke without the baggage".

-Various Louisiana politicians, including Republican Governor Bobby Jindal and Democratic Congressman Cedric Richmond, defended Scalise's character.
-Speaker of the House John Boehner voiced his continued confidence in Scalise as Majority Whip.
+Various Louisiana politicians, including Republican governor Bobby Jindal and Democratic congressman Cedric Richmond, defended Scalise's character.
+Speaker of the House John Boehner voiced his continued confidence in Scalise as Majority Whip saying that he had "made an error in judgment" and was "a man of high integrity and good character."
 Several Democratic members of Congress, as well as Mo Elleithee, a spokesperson for the Democratic National Committee (DNC), criticized Scalise and challenged his statement that he was not aware of the group's affiliation with racism and anti-Semitism.
-Mark Potok of the Southern Poverty Law Center called upon Scalise to step down from his leadership position as Majority Whip.
+Mark Potok, of the Southern Poverty Law Center, called upon Scalise to step down from his leadership position as Majority Whip.

 Ady Barkan video

-In 2020, Scalise spread a video that was doctored to depict the political activist Ady Barkan, who is disabled and uses a speech-generating device, asking 2020 presidential candidate Joe Biden whether he supported defunding police, to which Biden appeared to reply in the affirmative.
+In 2020, Scalise spread a video that was doctored to depict the political activist Ady Barkan, who was disabled and used a speech-generating device, asking 2020 presidential candidate Joe Biden whether he supported defunding police, to which Biden appeared to reply in the affirmative.
 Barkan asked Scalise to delete the video, which was flagged by Twitter as manipulated media, and apologize.
 Scalise deleted the video; his spokesperson said that editing the video in this manner was "common practice."
+NowThis News posted the interview section on Police Reform on YouTube showing in fact Barkan asked Biden about police reform, including defunding them and Biden agreed stating he proposed that kind of reform.

 Personal life

-A Roman Catholic, Scalise married Jennifer Ann Letulle on April 9, 2005.
+A Catholic, Scalise married Jennifer Ann Letulle on March 19, 2005.
 They have two children.

-On June 30, 2018, a man left death threats against Scalise and his family.
-The suspect, Carlos Bayon, was later convicted, and sentenced to five years in prison.
-He is appealing his conviction.